 You who have cats know how they love a nice quiet, dark, warm place to hide.
 I have no problem with that as long as it isn’t under my bed!
 But…. well, let me give you some background first.

-My bed is one of those beds you can raise and lower the head or the knees.
+Years ago I bought a full sized Sleep Number bed, that you can raise and lower the head or the knees.
 As you may know, cats love to have hiding places to go to for protection from loud sounds, strangers and to prevent being found when it’s time to go to the vet.
 My two cats loved to hide under my bed. for those times when they wanted to be left alone or be unreachable.

 Sister also has medicine that she has to be given twice a day.
 She hates getting two Insulin shots twice a day.
 So she found out quickly that if she hides under the bed, I can’t reach her.
 That worked well for her until I bought a Styrofoam pool noodle and prodded her out from under the bed.